Director of DevelopmentCompany: University of San Diego

 • Bachelor’s degree from an accredited college or university; master’s degree strongly preferred.

 • Minimum of seven years’ experience in fundraising, including demonstrable management and administrative skills; experience in higher education preferred.
+Note: additional education may be substituted for years of experience (examples: Master’s degree plus five years)

 • Willingness and ability to travel.